Latin Name

 Planting

 Start seeds indoors eight weeks before the last frost date.
-When seedlings have three to four true leaves, harden off and transplant to the garden after last frost date when evening temperatures reach 60°F. Plant seedlings in a sunny area and water well.
+When seedlings have three to four true leaves, harden off and transplant to the garden after last frost date, when evening temperatures reach 60°F. Plant seedlings in a sunny area and water well.

 Harvesting